PySimpleGUI/PySimpleGUI/readme.md

 # Special Thanks 🙏

 This version of the PySimpleGUI readme wouldn't have come together without the help from [@M4cs](https://github.com/M4cs).
 He's a fantastic developer and has been a PySimpleGUI supporter since the project's launch.   [@israel-dryer](https://github.com/israel-dryer) is another long-term supporter and has written several PySimpleGUI programs that pushed the envelope of the package's capabilities.
-The unique minesweeper that uses an image for the board was created by Israel.  [@jason990420](https://github.com/jason990420) surprised many when he published the first card game using PySimpleGUI that you see pictured above as well as the first minesweeper game made with PySimpleGUI.  [@Chr0nicT](https://github.com/Chr0nicT) is the youngest developer I've worked with, ever, on projects.
-This kid shocks me on a regular basis.
+Israel created the unique minesweeper that uses an image for the board.  [@jason990420](https://github.com/jason990420) surprised many when he published the first card game using PySimpleGUI that you see pictured above as well as the first minesweeper game made with PySimpleGUI.  [@Chr0nicT](https://github.com/Chr0nicT) is the youngest developer I've worked with, ever, on projects.
+This kid shocks me regularly.
 Ask for a capability, such as the PySimpleGUI GitHub Issues form error checking bot, and it simply happens regardless of the technologies involved.
 I'm fortunate that we were introduced.
-Someday he's going to be whisked away, but until then we're all benefiting from his talent.
-The Japanese version of the readme was greatly improved with help from  [@okajun35](https://github.com/okajun35). [@nngogol](https://github.com/nngogol) has had a very large impact on the project, also getting involved with PySimpleGUI in the first year of initial release.
-He wrote a designer, came up with the familiar window[key] lookup syntax, wrote the tools that create the documentation, designed the first set of doc strings as well as tools that generate the online documenation using the PySimpleGUI code itself.
+Someday he's going to be whisked away, but until then, we're all benefiting from his talent.
+The Japanese version of the readme was greatly improved with help from  [@okajun35](https://github.com/okajun35). [@nngogol](https://github.com/nngogol) has had a very large impact on the project, also getting involved with PySimpleGUI in the first year of the initial release.
+He wrote a designer, came up with the familiar window[key] lookup syntax, wrote the tools that create the documentation, designed the first set of docstrings, and tools that generate the online documentation using the PySimpleGUI code itself.
 PySimpleGUI would not be where it is today were it not for the help of these individuals.

 The more than 2,200 GitHub repos that use PySimpleGUI are owed a "Thank You" as well, for it is *you* that has been the inspiration that fuels this project's engine.